FlippingBinary/wqxweblib-python/README.md

 # Python library for WQX Web (wqxweblib)

 This is a simple Python library for interacting with the EPA's WQX Web data submission service.
-It aims to be mimick the [WQX Web API endpoints](https://www.epa.gov/sites/production/files/2018-09/documents/wqx_web_application_programming_interface_api.pdf) as much as possible within the `WQXWeb` class.
+It aims to mimick the [WQX Web API endpoints](https://www.epa.gov/sites/production/files/2018-09/documents/wqx_web_application_programming_interface_api.pdf) as much as possible with the `WQXWeb` class.
 If you find a bug, please submit a pull request on [Github](https://github.com/FlippingBinary/wqxweblib-python) or open an issue there and someone will look into it.

-_NOTE: This module is useless without EPA credentials for use with WQX Web._
+_NOTE: This module is useless without EPA credentials for use with the CDX app "WQX Web"._

 ## Contents